christinaflach/aulas/matd04/integerlisttest/README.md

  * A modern C/C++ compiler
  * CMake 3.1+ installed (on a Mac, run `brew install cmake`)
- * If you prefer to code in a great IDE, I highly recommend [Jetbrains CLion](https://www.jetbrains.com/clion/).
-It is fully compatible with this project.

 ### Building The Project